 Learn to waltz, schottische or polka with impunity.
 Additionally, I can teach your wedding party the Virginia Reel, Texas Star, and other classic period group dances.

-Here are some fun resources to help you research and costume your Civil War Wedding: Abraham's Lady, American Civil War Society, Blockade Runner, C&D Jarnagen, Civil War Wedding Dress Images, Civil War Music Store, Clearwater Hats, Custom Wigs, Fallcreek Sutlery Books, Gentlemen's Emporium, & This Week in the Civil War.
+Here are some fun resources to help you research and costume your Victorian Wedding: Abraham's Lady, American Civil War Society, Blockade Runner, C&D Jarnagen, Civil War Wedding Dress Images, Civil War Music Store, Clearwater Hats, Custom Wigs, Fallcreek Sutlery Books, Gentlemen's Emporium, & This Week in the Civil War.

 (Right: Jillian & Torin at The Cosmopolitan Hotel in Old Town, San Diego)